Anjalirajaramker/Web-detective-Game/README.md

 # WebDetective - Web Inspector Challenge Game

 A multiplayer real-time web detective game where participants solve challenges by inspecting webpage source code, finding hidden elements, and answering web development trivia.
-Built for Round-1 of our our event for QUEST-2026 which can  supported  uptp 100+ concurrent participations.
+Built for Round-1 of our our event for QUEST-2026 which can  supported  upto 100+ concurrent participations.

 ## 🎮 Features